ssanchezromero/laravel6/README.md

-# laravel6
+# bestia
-Laravel 6 installation with auth
+Bestia 1.0 installation with auth